-Eugenics and Progressives were usually one and the same, which is ironic, because to hear it told today, anti-miscegenation was something that conservatives was against.
+Eugenics and Progressives were usually one and the same, which is ironic, because to hear it told today, anti-miscegenation was something that conservatives were against.
 Actually, it was liberals, and Progressives in particular–and certainly eugenicists!–that were against the intermarriage of blacks and whites, and for that matter, whites and any other race, too.
-One must bear in mind that there was such a thing as Republican Progressives, too.
+One must bear in mind that there was such a thing as Republican Progressive, too.
 This post will provide quotations by eugenicists attesting to the fact that anti-miscegenation was perceived by them not in ‘racists’ terms… but as simple scientific conclusions.

 From Madison Grant in his Passing of the Great Race:

 The prevailing lack of true race consciousness is probably due to the fact that every important nation in Europe as at present organized, with the sole exception of the Iberian and Scandinavian states, possesses in large proportions representatives of at least two of the fundamental European subspecies of man and of all manner of crosses between them.
 In France to-day, as in Caesar’s Gaul, the three races divide the nation in unequal proportions.